ThomasKrauss/Reconnect/to-web/doc/html-production.md

 	"<p class='Escape < & > \" ''>The text.</p>"

-Of course, using :noescape when escaping would have help you to emit valid HTML is asking for trouble...
+Of course, using *:noescape* when escaping would have help you to emit valid HTML is asking for trouble...

-Operator :attribute
+Operator *:attribute*

 	> (... (:p (:attribute "Escape \" '")))

 	"<p>Escape &quot; &apos;</p>"

-This example is stupid because :attribute have no real use in the interpreter per se, since escaping is enabled by default.

-The need filled by :attribute is when you want to define functions to produce string intended to be attribute values.
-With :attribute, you can ask for the proper escaping.
+This example is stupid because *:attribute* have no real use in the interpreter per se, since escaping is enabled by default.
+The need filled by *:attribute* is when you want to define functions to produce string intended to be attribute values.
+With *:attribute*, you can ask for the proper escaping.

-Operator :print
+Operator *:print*

 	> (... (:p (:print (+ 1 2))))

 	"<p>3</p>"

-With :print, you indicates you want to target the text node of the node you currently writing content for.
+With *:print*, you indicates you want to target the text node of the node you currently writing content for.

-Operator :format
+Operator *:format*

 	> (... (:p (:format "Value: ~a" "test")))

 	"<p>Value: test</p>"

-With :format, you also target the text node of the node you are currently writing content for.
-But :print just... well, prints the value according to basic rule of formatting of Common Lisp.
+With *:format*, you also target the text node of the node you are currently writing content for.
+But *:print* just... well, prints the value according to basic rule of formatting of Common Lisp.
 Since it may not be what you want, you can always do the following:

 	> (... (:p (:print (format "Value: ~a" "test"))))

 	"<p>Value: test</p>"

-The operator :format is just a shortcut for that pattern.
+The operator *:format* is just a shortcut for that pattern.

-Operator :progn
+Operator *:progn*

 	> (... (:p (:progn "foo" "bar" "baz")))